JornabeDV/After-Class/README.md

 # Cerveza-Artesanal-Stein

-Info: Attractive and functional project designed with HTML, which was used to organize the content of elements such as headings, paragraphs, images and links.
+INFO: Attractive and functional project designed with HTML, which was used to organize the content of elements such as headings, paragraphs, images and links.
 I also implemented pure CSS to control visual aspects such as colors, fonts, margins, and layouts.

 DEPLOY: https://cerveceriastein.netlify.app/